-18In other specifications, we also control for country-sector-time fixed effects and identify differential impacts on exporters and importers (see below).
+$^{17}$ In other specifications we also control for country-sector-time fixed effects and identify differential impacts on exporters and importers (see below).

-19The set of countries in each region and the corresponding numbers of observations, the descriptive statistics for firm-level variables and for the growth rate of the RER are listed in Table A-1 Panels A-D.
+&lt;sup>18The set of countries in each region and the corresponding numbers of observations, the descriptive statistics for firm-level variables and for the growth rate of the RER are listed in Table A-1 Panels A-D.